Mountain biking is for everyone.

 In this article, we’ll be showing you the best mountain bike under 300.
-We’ll also show you the factors to consider before getting one, and if a budget bike is an excellent match for you.
+We’ll also show you the factors to consider before getting one, and if a budget bike is a good match for you.

-Schwinn is regarded as one of the most reputable bike manufacturers in the industry.
-And one good example of that is the High Timber Wheel.
-They design this for leisure biking because of its thin tubes and versatile geometry.
+The Kent Pomona is one of our best picks when it comes to the best mountain bikes under 300 because of its practical and functional features that provide beginner mountain bikers a good feel of the trails.
+This is designed for leisure biking because of its thin tubes and versatile geometry.
 You can take it wherever you want as long as the terrain isn’t too gnarly.

 - Sleek aesthetics

 - Small wheels

 Mongoose nailed it this time with their budget full-sus mountain bike called the Stasis Comp.
 This is a full suspension bike that is meant for mellow trails and slight downhills.
 It has a four-bar linkage that is efficient in going down steep sections.
 It might be a bit hard to pedal uphill.
 But you can avoid this by just adding a little more PSI on the tires.

 It comes in a matte red finish that adds class and elegance to its looks.
 This bike is also easy to maneuver thanks to its nimble 26-inch wheels.
 This one’s for you if you’d like to know what riding a full-sus bike feels like.